Comparisons

 Unsubscribe anytime.
 We respect your inbox.

 The rings are more similar than different for core health tracking.
-Choose Ultrahuman Ring AIR if subscription-free ownership and CGM integration appeal to you.
-Choose Oura Ring 4 if research validation, software polish, and ecosystem maturity are priorities and the subscription is acceptable.
+Choose the Ultrahuman Ring AIR if subscription-free ownership and CGM integration appeal to you — over three years it's roughly $210 cheaper, and the data quality is genuinely competitive.
+Choose the Oura Ring 4 if research validation, software polish, and ecosystem maturity are priorities and roughly $70/year is acceptable for the best sleep analysis in the category.

 FAQ